APogue/APogue.github.io/projects/codebook.md

   - `none` → No public administrative response occurred within 2 weeks
 <br><br>
 - **`accountability_follow_up`**
-  Categorizes the nature of any administrative follow-up action (disciplinary process, formal and/or police investigation) to hold offending actors accountable
+  Categorizes the nature of any administrative follow-up action (disciplinary process, civil and/or police investigation) to hold offending actors accountable
   → `none`, `proposed`, `n/a`
   Use:
   - `proposed` → Follow-up action was proposed